Justin Allgaier: 2015

 Allgaier began his season with a crash in the Daytona 500.
 He rebounded at Phoenix three weeks later, running in the top ten late.
 After contact with Tony Stewart, Allgaier faded in the waning laps finishing 18th.
-The next week at Auto Club Speedway, Allgaier ran as high as 8th and finished 12th-his career-best finish at the time.
-He scored his first top ten at Bristol in the No. 51, finishing 8th.
+The next week at Auto Club Speedway, Allgaier ran as high as eighth and finished twelfth, his career-best finish at the time.
+He scored his first top ten at Bristol in the No. 51, finishing eighth.
 He then finished 18th at Richmond after spending most of the race running as high as second, and while suffering from a stomach cramp.
-Allgaier had some good runs at short tracks such as the second Bristol race, and both Martinsville races but failed to record another top ten.
+Allgaier had some good runs at short tracks such as the second Bristol race, and both Martinsville races but failed to record another top-ten.

 On October 2, 2015, it was announced that Allgaier parted ways with HScott Motorsports, and was replaced in 2016 by Clint Bowyer.
 On October 28, 2015, it was announced that Allgaier would take his sponsor Brandt to drive the No. 7 for JR Motorsports full-time in the Xfinity Series season in 2016, replacing Regan Smith.

 Allgaier finished 30th in the Cup Series standings, one spot short of matching his career-best season result.

 2016: Return to Xfinity Series and sports car debut

 After talking to Dale Earnhardt Jr. during driver intros at Darlington Raceway in the same pickup truck, Allgaier formed a connection with Earnhardt and eventually signed to drive with JR Motorsports for the 2016 season.
 Allgaier started his season on a good note.
-While his teammate Chase Elliott won the season-opening PowerShares QQQ 300 at Daytona, Allgaier finished 12th.
-Allgaier picked up 2 top tens in the next 2 races at Atlanta and Las Vegas.
-He led 15 laps in Atlanta and finished 9th in Las Vegas.
-Allgaier had his best finish of the spring at Talladega during the Sparks Energy 300 in which he led 1 lap and took advantage of Joey Logano's final lap wreck to finish second behind his teammate Elliott Sadler, giving JRM a 1–2 finish.
+While his teammate Chase Elliott won the season-opening PowerShares QQQ 300 at Daytona, Allgaier finished twelfth.
+Allgaier picked up two top-tens in the next two races at Atlanta and Las Vegas.
+He led fifteen laps in Atlanta and finished ninth in Las Vegas.
+Allgaier had his best finish of the spring at Talladega during the Sparks Energy 300 in which he led one lap and took advantage of Joey Logano's final lap wreck to finish second behind his teammate Elliott Sadler, giving JRM a 1–2 finish.

 Allgaier appeared to have won the July race in Daytona.
 After passing Aric Almirola on the final lap, Allgaier led to the yellow-and-checkered flags to finish first.
-NASCAR determined that the yellow had flown with Almirola leading, dropping Allgaier to a second-runner up of the season while giving the win to Almirola.
+NASCAR determined that the yellow had flown with Almirola leading, dropping Allgaier to a second-runner-up of the season while giving the win to Almirola.
 Allgaier later finished second yet again at the Food City 300 after passing Kyle Larson on the final lap to place second to Austin Dillon, his third runner-up finish of the season.